ethanhe42/caffe-pro/README.md

 ### modification from Caffe
 - ImageData layer: Supporting resize image shorter side to 256 then crop to 224x224
+- Convolution: Supporting Spatial convolution, which was used in Xception

 # Caffe